Top 6 Reasons Why You Should Use React JS

 If you have multiple users interacting with different parts of a webpage, React offers several ways to manage each component separately.
 For example, you could use selectors to display information differently depending on who made the request.

-A selector lets us apply separate style sheets to different areas of our DOM structure, meaning that we wouldn’t need to duplicate our styling across many files.
+A selector lets us apply separate style sheets to different areas of our DOM structure, meaning we wouldn’t need to duplicate our styling across many files.
 We would only have to change them in one place.

 Not only does this reduce the amount of work needed to maintain large projects, but it also keeps our code cleaner overall.